-The dataset consists of data from 42 users (21 female, 21 male), in a total of 101 sessions and roughly 950 minutes (15 hours and 50 minutes 48 seconds) of interaction collected in previous dyadic human-social robot conversation study~\cite{cao2025interruption} and dyadic human-voice assistant conversation study~\cite{mahmood2025user}.
-Table~\ref{tab:dataset} shows additional characteristics of the dataset.
+The dataset consists of data from 42 users (21 female, 21 male), in a total of 101 sessions and roughly 950 minutes (15 hours and 50 minutes 48 seconds) of interaction collected in a previous dyadic human-social robot conversation study~\cite{cao2025interruption} and dyadic human-voice assistant conversation study~\cite{mahmood2025user}.
+Table~\ref{tab:dataset} summarizes additional characteristics of the dataset.

-The human-social robot conversation data consists of 3 hours and 43 minutes 50 seconds of audio and video data of 22 unique participants interacting with a social robot to complete a set of one to two tasks including selected items to aid survival in a desert survival simulation (1 hour 43 minutes 11 seconds) and discussing whether the federal government should ban capital punishment (2 hours 39 seconds).
-For more details on the task and the study condition under which the data was collected, please refer to the paper~\cite{cao2025interruption}.
+The human-social robot conversational data consists of 3 hours and 43 minutes 50 seconds of audio and video data of 22 unique participants interacting with a social robot to complete a set of one to two tasks including selected items to aid survival in a desert survival simulation (1 hour 43 minutes 11 seconds) and discussing whether the federal government should ban capital punishment (2 hours 39 seconds).
+For more details on the task and the study condition under which the data was collected, please refer to~\cite{cao2025interruption}.

-The human-voice assistant conversation data consists of 12 hours and 6 minutes 58 seconds of audio and video data, collected from 20 unique participants interacting with the voice assistant on a set of one to three tasks including medical self-diagnosis (3 hours 50 minutes 29 seconds), planning a day trip in Edinburgh (4 hours 40 minutes 45 seconds), and discussing whether universities should have their own police forces (3 hours 35 minutes 44 seconds).
+The human-voice assistant conversational data consists of 12 hours and 6 minutes 58 seconds of audio and video data, collected from 20 unique participants interacting with the voice assistant on a set of one to three tasks including medical self-diagnosis (3 hours 50 minutes 29 seconds), planning a day trip in Edinburgh (4 hours 40 minutes 45 seconds), and discussing whether universities should have their own police forces (3 hours 35 minutes 44 seconds).
 For more details on the task and the study condition under which the data was collected, please refer to the paper~\cite{mahmood2025user}.